Prashant4900/flutter_const/README.md

-# Collections of widely used widgets and functions.
+# widely used flutter widgets and functions.

 ##### Key points :
   - This package allows developers to fetch data from the server with the easiest way,